Snake: Trapping

 The Irulas tribe of Andhra Pradesh and Tamil Nadu in India have been hunter-gatherers in the hot, dry plains forests, and have practiced the art of snake catching for generations.
 They have a vast knowledge of snakes in the field.
 They generally catch the snakes with the help of a simple stick.
 Earlier, the Irulas caught thousands of snakes for the snake-skin industry.
 After the complete ban of the snake-skin industry in India and protection of all snakes under the Indian Wildlife (Protection) Act 1972, they formed the Irula Snake Catcher's Cooperative and switched to catching snakes for removal of venom, releasing them in the wild after four extractions.
 The venom so collected is used for producing life-saving antivenom, biomedical research and for other medicinal products.
 The Irulas are also known to eat some of the snakes they catch and are very useful in rat extermination in the villages.

 Despite the existence of snake charmers, there have also been professional snake catchers or wranglers.
-Modern-day snake trapping involves a herpetologist using a long stick with a V- shaped end.
+Modern-day snake trapping involves a herpetologist using a long stick with a V-shaped end.
 Some television show hosts, like Bill Haast, Austin Stevens, Steve Irwin, and Jeff Corwin, prefer to catch them using bare hands.

 Consumption

-Although snakes are not commonly thought of as food, their consumption is acceptable in some cultures and may even be considered a delicacy.
-Snake soup is popular in Cantonese cuisine, consumed by locals in the autumn to warm their bodies.
-Western cultures document the consumption of snakes only under extreme circumstances of hunger, with the exception of cooked rattlesnake meat, which is commonly consumed in Texas and parts of the Midwestern United States.

-In Asian countries such as China, Taiwan, Thailand, Indonesia, Vietnam, and Cambodia, drinking the blood of a snake—particularly the cobra—is believed to increase sexual virility.
-When possible, the blood is drained while the cobra is still alive, and it is usually mixed with some form of liquor to improve the taste.